octobercms/docs/3.x/markup/function/pager.md

 ### Default Template

-The `default` template is used by standard pagiantion and outputs the following.
-It is used by deafult with the `paginate()` method on a database query.
+The `default` template renders the default pagination template.
+It is used by default with the `paginate()` method on a database query.

 ```html
 <ul class="pagination">